apache/skywalking/docs/en/guides/backend-profile.md

-sup=>operation: Generate empty stack tree acc=>operation: Accumulator data to stack tree com=>operation: Combine stack trees fin=>operation: Calculate durations
+sup=>operation: Generate empty stack tree acc=>operation: Accumulator data to stack tree com=>operation: Combine stack trees fin=>operation: Calculate durations and build result

 st(right)->op1->sup(right)->acc
 acc(right)->com(right)->fin->e
 ```
 Copy code and paste it into this [link](http://flowchart.js.org/) to generate flow chart.
-- **Supplier**: Generate multiple top-level empty trees for preparation of the following steps.
+- **Generate empty stack tree**: Generate multiple top-level empty trees for preparation of the following steps,
+The reason for generating multiple top-level trees is that original data can be add in parallel without generating locks.
-- **Accumulator**: Add every thread dump into the generated trees.
+- **Accumulator data to stack tree**: Add every thread dump into the generated trees.
-    1. Merge the thread dump when the code signature and stack depth are equal.
+    1. Iterate through each element in the thread dump to find if there are any child elements with the same code signature and same stack depth in the parent element.
+    If not, then add this element.
     2. Keep the dump sequences and timestamps in each nodes from the source.
-- **Combiner**: Combine all trees structures into one by using the rules as same as `Accumulator`.
+- **Combine stack trees**: Combine all trees structures into one by using the rules as same as `Accumulator`.
+    1. Using LDR to traversal tree node.
+To prevent large stack depth, use the `Stack` data structure to avoid recursive calls, each stack element represents the node that needs to be merged.
+    2. The task of merging two nodes is to merge the list of children nodes.
+If they have the same code signature, save the dump sequences and timestamps to this node.
+Otherwise, the node needs to be added to the target node children.
-- **Finisher**: Calculate relevant statistics and generate response.
+- **Calculate durations and build result**: Calculate relevant statistics and generate response.
-    1. Convert to a GraphQL data structure, and put all nodes merged in the Combiner into a list for subsequent calculations.
+    1. Use the same traversal node logic as in the previous step.
+Convert to a GraphQL data structure, and put all nodes merged in the Combiner into a list for subsequent calculations.
     2. Calculate each node's duration in parallel.
 For each node, sort the sequences, if there are two continuous sequences, the duration should add the duration of these two seq's timestamp.
     3. Calculate each node execution in parallel.
 For each node, the duration of the current node should minus the time consumed by all children.